Benitorax/ocproject5/README.md

   - has access to current user, current route and flash messages.
   - has `url` and `path` functions to generate url.

-Therefore the appearance of controllers and templates remind of Symfony but the internal code is different (very simple and less complex).
+Therefore, the appearance of controllers and templates remind of Symfony but the internal code is different (very simple and less complex).

 ### Other informations
 - Routes are defined in routes config file: